rustyrussell/bolts/12-offer-encoding.md

 Usually an error message is sufficient for diagnostics, however future enhancements may make automated handling useful.

-In particular, we could allow non-offer-response `invoice_requests` to omit `invoice_request_amount` in future and use offer fields to indicate alternate currencies.  ("I will send you 10c!").
+In particular, we could allow non-offer-response `invoice_request`s to omit `invreq_amount` in future and use offer fields to indicate alternate currencies.  ("I will send you 10c!").
 Then the sender of the invoice would have to guess how many msat that was, and could use the `invoice_error` to indicate if the recipient disagreed